oviney/containerized-pipeline/README.md

 ```

 Now we are saving all jobs in the jobs directory on the host, so next time you destroy the container, it will be there when we run it again.

+Please note:  The remainder of the tutorial is being worked on and will be added shortly.